A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 You also need to resize Images to appropriate dimensions: Don’t upload images larger than what’s displayed on your website.

-Lastly, consider lazy Loading to delay loading images outside the user viewport until they are scrolled into view.
+Lastly, consider lazy Loading to delay loading images outside the user’s viewport until they are scrolled into view.

 This prioritizes the loading of essential content above the fold (the visible area of the website without scrolling), leading to a faster perceived loading speed.

-Plugins like Lazy Load by WP Rocket can automate this process for you.
+Lazy Load by WP Rocket and other similar image optimization plugins can automate this process for you.
 Alternatively, use Jetpack’s built-in Lazy Load feature if you prefer a free option.

 2. Leverage Caching Mechanism